honza/socrates/README.markdown

 ## License

-Socrates is licensed under the term of GPLv3.
+Socrates is licensed under the terms of the 3-clause BSD license.

 ## Contribute